Spain

 Is this suitable for you?

 Holidays that are graded as a 3-4, will have aspects of both our grade 3 and 4 holidays.
 You’re an experienced off-road rider and enjoy riding on a variety of surfaces and gradients.
 You can happily pick the smoothest line on a trail and don’t mind some trail obstacles to navigate over and around.
 You have a good level of fitness and are happy with spending 6 hours and more on the bike each day.
-You will be an enthusiastic and fit road cyclist or mountain biker and either already own a gravel bike or are seriously considering buying one.
+You will be fit, up for an adventure and either already own a gravel bike or are seriously considering buying one.

 For more information about the grading of this holiday in particular, please check out the terrain section which will give you some specifics of what to expect on this tour.